 How to Harden Fudge

 Allowing snickerdoodle fudge to come to room temperature will solidify it and make it easy to handle.
 You can also pop it into the refrigerator for a couple of hours or even the freezer for about 30 minutes.
 Fudge is best consumed at room temperature though, so be sure to take it out a few minutes before you want to eat it.

 How to Store Fudge

 If you are planning on eating it within 2 weeks, you can store the snickerdoodle fudge in an airtight container.
 I like to separate the layers with parchment or wax paper.
 You can also store fudge in the refrigerator for a few weeks.
 Again, an airtight container with separated layers is best.

 If you need longer storage, like months, the freezer is the best option.
-I like to tightly wrap the fudge with plastic wrap and then place it in an airtight container or freezer-safe plastic bag.
+First, I like to tightly wrap the fudge with plastic wrap.
+Then I place it in an airtight container or freezer-safe plastic bag.
 Be sure to write the date on it!

 - 1 tablespoon granulated sugar